-Anyone who regularly sees my posts knows I’m an advocate of a three-prong breast cancer screening approach:
+Anyone who regularly sees my posts knows I advocate for a three-prong breast cancer screening approach:

-My decision comes after two years of research and discussion with various physicians.
+My decision came after over two years of research and speaking with holistic-centered health practitioners.

 Mammogram is still considered the gold standard for breast screening when in fact it misses 20-40% of cancers, particularly in women with dense breasts.

-Yet, ask your doctor to write a script for an MRI or thermogram instead of a mammo and without a family history or prior suspicious findings, they’ll give you a resounding, NO.
+If you ask your doctor to write a script for an MRI or thermogram instead of a mammo, without a family history or prior abnormal findings you’re simply out of luck.

 “In fact, a study published in 2009 in the Journal of Medical Systems and the National Institutes of Health’s PubMed reported that thermography aided by the latest analytical software sensors is 94.8 percent accurate – or nearly twice as effective as mammography!
 With more and more recent studies supporting these numbers, it has to make you wonder what the FDA is thinking by refusing to admit the good that it is.” - Dr. Mercola

-Ask health care practitioners who follow Dr. Mercola and Dr. Christine Northrup, leading experts in natural health and integrative women’s health (respectively) who follow the latest in breast health screening and risk, for an MRI or thermogram, and the answer is a resounding, YES.
+Health care practitioners who follow Dr. Mercola and Dr. Christine Northrup, leading experts in natural health and integrative women’s health (respectively) who follow the latest in breast health screening and risk suggest the three prong approach doctor exam, MRI and thermogram.